 The attached Medical Factual Report (MFR) is regarded as a notice issued under Regulation 29 for these purposes.
 Completion of this MFR will facilitate the assessment provider to process your patient's application in a manner which is as efficient and accurate as possible.

-Please only provide factual information available within the medical record held by your organisation, or directly observed or objectively tested by you clinically.
+I would be grateful if you could only provide factual information available within the medical record held by your organisation, or directly observed or objectively tested by you clinically.

 The form prompts the provision of additional medical reports where relevant, that may be within the records held by your organisation.
-The following list is not exhaustive, however gives examples of documents that may be useful to the assessment provider.
-Please note - this form is used to send to all primary and secondary care providers; it is acknowledged some of the below noted documents may not be held by your organisation.
+The following list is not exhaustive, however, gives examples of documents that may be useful to the assessment provider.
+Please note - this form is used to send to all primary and secondary care providers; it is acknowledged that some of the below noted documents may not be held by your organisation.